Linux dc command

 |K||Pushes the current precision on the stack.|

-dc has a limited ability to operate on strings as well as on numbers; the only things you can do with strings are print them and execute them as macros (which means that the contents of the string are processed as dc commands).
+dc has a limited ability to operate on strings and on numbers; the only things you can do with strings are print them and execute them as macros (which indicates the contents of the string are processed as dc commands).
 All registers and the stack can hold strings, and dc always knows whether any given object is a string or a number.
 Some commands such as arithmetic operations demand numbers as arguments and print errors if given strings.
 Other commands can accept either a number or a string; for example, the p command can accept either and prints the object according to its type.

 |[characters]||Makes a string containing characters (contained between balanced [ and ] characters), and pushes it on the stack.
 For example, [foo]P prints the characters foo with no newline.|